Classic Pumpkin Bread is a fall favorite that whips up quickly and yields two loaves: one to keep, and one to give!

-Here’s a great little baking project that won’t take up much of your weekend!
+Here’s a great little baking project that won’t take up much of your time!

 This no-frills spiced pumpkin bread is tops in my book.
 It’s sweet, tender and speckled with walnuts throughout.
 The recipe makes two big loaves, which means you can share the love by giving one away to your neighbor.
 I think that’s important.
 Even if we can’t cure the world’s ills we can still give a loaf of pumpkin bread to our neighbor, and that’s a step in the right direction.